 - Take your time when wrapping breakables.
 Don’t rush through it.

 - Avoid using packing peanuts, which tend to settle and leave items less protected.

 - Use boxes that fit your items and fill any empty space with crumpled paper.
 Eliminating empty space reduces the chance of movement and bumping of fragile items.

 - Pack like items together.

 Properly wrapping and packing fragile items is imperative when moving.
-So, grab a roll of bubble wrap, tape, scissors, and lots of packing paper.
+So, grab a roll of air bubble cushioning material, tape, scissors, and lots of packing paper.
 Then, set at your task with patience and use the above information for best results.
 For more packing tips, or for help with your upcoming move, please contact us.